mmadsen/lnraw/_posts/2020-07-19-gauge-symmetry-and-structure.md

 - project-slipbox
 ---

-From reading Jakob Schwichtenerg [@schwichtenberg2019demystifying]: Demystifying Gauge Symmetry:
+From reading [@schwichtenberg2019demystifying]: Demystifying Gauge Symmetry:

 Core idea here (similar to his argument in "Physics from Symmetry" but more strongly expressed, is that: